redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 # Lab/Product Demo

-Here you'll do the following in 85 easy steps:
+Here you'll do the following in about 60 easy steps:

-1. Use the lab environment
-2. Create a cluster
+1. Create a cluster
-3. Add a database
+2. Add a database
-4. Explore DNS
+3. Explore DNS
-5. Use Redis Insight
+4. Use Redis Insight
-6. Fail nodes
-7. Enable replication and clustering
-8. Lose quorum and restore the cluster.
+5. Explore node failure

 ## Use the Lab Environment